 Sexual harassment is a form of sex discrimination that is illegal under Title VII of the Civil Rights Act of 1964 and Title IX of the Education Amendments of 1972.
 Beyond its illegality, sexual harassment is a behavior that is contradictory to the mission and goals of MD Anderson and will not be tolerated.
-Policies addressing sexual harassment or sexual misconduct and establishing procedures for resolving concerns or complaints about sexual harassment or sexual misconduct are the Sexual Harassment Prevention Policy (ADM0285) and the Non-Retaliation Policy (ADM0254).
+Policies addressing sexual harassment or sexual misconduct and establishing procedures for resolving concerns or complaints about sexual harassment or sexual misconduct are the Sexual Harassment Prevention Policy (ADM0285 with VPN access) and the Non-Retaliation Policy (ADM0254 with VPN access).